India Walton, socialist and former nurse, is set to become Buffalo's first female mayor

 In her first 100 days, Walton has promised to sign a tenant’s bill of rights that would install a tenant advocate and institute rent control.
 She wants to remove police from responding to most mental health calls.
 She plans to declare Buffalo a sanctuary city.
 She would be the first woman to be Buffalo’s mayor.
 While there are other radical mayors in the United States, Walton would be the only socialist mayor in a major city.

 Walton was spotted celebrating as her campaign declared victory late Tuesday.
 “I won!
-Mommy, I’m the mayor of Buffalo!” she told her mother in a conversation caputured on video and posted to Twitter.
+Mommy, I’m the mayor of Buffalo!” she told her mother in a conversation captured on video and posted to Twitter.
 On social media, notable progressives including Democratic Rep. Alexandria Ocasio-Cortez, the New York City socialist, congratulated Walton on her likely win.

 Video @TheBuffaloNews